TAX EFFICIENT INVESTMENT STRATEGIES

 Knowing the kinds of assets you own and the types of accounts they are held in is an important part of tax-efficient investing.

 There are a lot of different variables involved in calculating a fund’s tax efficiency, but in general, investment funds can be ranked in order from least efficient to most efficient.
 For example, passive ETFs are generally more tax efficient than other types of funds.
-Also, certain asset classes tend to reduce your tax burden more others.
+Also, certain asset classes tend to reduce your tax burden more than others.

 Understanding the respective benefits and drawbacks of the different asset classes you’re invested in is an important factor in deciding which types of accounts to hold them in.
 This is where the help of a financial planner can be invaluable.